 Construction continues to play a key role in British Columbia's economy and employs a large number of people throughout the province - representing approximately 32,000 employers, 155,000 workers, and about 8% of the provincial workforce.
 Even with the decline in construction during 2009, employment has grown 34% since 2004.This is three times the growth of all other industries combined and includes many young and new workers.

 Young workers represent approximately 15% of the entire construction workforce.
 However, they account for 25% of all construction injury claims - indicating that young workers are at a greater risk of injury than their more experienced counterparts.

 Claims have steadily increased in line with employment.
 However, the contribution has been declining over the past four years from 6.4% in 2006 to 4.6% in 2009.
 We want these reductions to continue.
 The following links list tools, publications, and other resources to help prevent injuries from the top three types of accidents:

 Fatalities continue to be high in the industry.
-These are primarily attributed to the "Disease " and "Other Injury " categories - of 30 fatalities in 2009, 17 (57%) were disease (asbestos related) and 10 (33%) were categorized as other injury (falls and struck-by).
+These are primarily attributed to the "Disease " and "Other Injury " categories - of 97 fatalities from 2010 to 2012, 59% in the 19 HRS CUs, 65% asbestos exposure, and 16% falls.

 The serious injury rate is calculated as follows:

 The denominator: The number of person-years of WorkSafeBC-covered employment.